onurmacit/django-dynamic-links/README.md

 # Django Dynamic Links

 This repository demonstrates how to create dynamic links in Django, allowing users to share content and be redirected to specific pages within your application.
 It includes features like device-specific redirection (iOS, Android, Web), secure link verification, and customizable dynamic link generation.
-You can access the article about this repo here.
+You can access the [Article](https://medium.com/@onurmaciit/creating-dynamic-links-with-django-a-comprehensive-guide-5b1a74986ccb) about this repo here.

 ## Features
 - **Dynamic Link Generation**: Generate shareable links for specific content.